-ISO affirmation: Trump has aides vouch that he’s ‘very calm’
+Seeking affirmation: Trump has aides vouch he’s ‘very calm’

 “Very calm.
 I’ve seen both,” she said of Trump’s personality, getting a laugh from those in the room.
 “Very calm and straightforward and clear that we have to actually get to work and do good things for the American people.”

-Bringing up the rear was spokesman Hogan Gidley, who said Trump was calm but had “every right” not to be.
+Bringing up the rear was Hogan Gidley, the deputy press secretary, who said Trump was calm but had “every right” not to be.

 There was one other order of business for Trump: He gave Pelosi a nickname — “Crazy Nancy.”
 But then he took it back, not wanting it to appear derivative of his moniker for Vermont Sen. Bernie Sanders.

-Note: This story has been updated to delete a reference to Gidley not being at the Pelosi meeting; he says he was.